-LA County continues to hold free Smart Gardening Program public workshops on topics such as composting, water-wise gardening, and organic gardening.
-In 2018, PW held 95 workshops, and participated in 25 community events.
+The County continues to hold free Smart Gardening Program public workshops on topics such as composting, water-wise gardening, and organic gardening.
+In 2018, PW held 95 workshops and participated in 25 community events.
 More than 2,000 residents attended the workshops, and 600 backyard compost bins and 490 worm compost bins were sold to residents.
-In 2019, LA County conducted 117 Countywide Smart Gardening workshops attended by 2,951 residents.
-The workshops taught backyard/worm composting and sold 730 backyard compost bins and 659 worm bins to residents at a discount.
-In 2020, LA County conducted 14 Smart Gardening workshops with 399 attendees.
-LA County suspended the in-person workshops in March due to the Covid-19 pandemic and switched to webinars.
-LA County conducted 67 Smart Gardening webinars with 2,460 attendees.
-Composting was the primary theme of the workshops and webinars, which also sold 361 backyard compost bins and 293 worm bins to residents at a discount.
-In 2021, LA County held 134 smart gardening webinars with over 6,000 attendees and resulting in 374 backyard compost bins and 479 worm compost bins being sold to residents.
+In 2019, the County conducted 117 Countywide Smart Gardening workshops attended by 2,951 residents.
+The workshops taught backyard/worm composting, and 730 backyard compost bins and 659 worm bins were sold to residents at a discount.
+In 2020, the County conducted 14 Smart Gardening workshops with 399 attendees.
+The County suspended the in-person workshops in March due to the COVID-19 pandemic and switched to webinars.
+The County conducted 67 Smart Gardening webinars with 2,460 attendees.
+Composting was the primary theme of the workshops and webinars, where 361 backyard compost bins and 293 worm bins were sold to residents at a discount.
+In 2021, the County held 134 smart gardening webinars with more than 6,000 attendees and sold 374 backyard compost bins and 479 worm compost bins to residents.

-LA County allocated \$300,000 for the Waterworks Districts' Water Customer Rebate program in Fiscal Year 2016-17.
-In Fiscal Year 2018-19, the Cash for Grass Rebate entailed 40 application pre-approvals, totaling \$49,000 paid.
-The high efficiency appliance/device rebates provided \$3,900 in rebates.
-LA County allocated \$300,000 for in Fiscal Year 2020-21.
-The Cash For Grass Rebate program through Fiscal Year 2020-21 had 26 application pre-approvals totaling \$58,000.
+The County allocated \$300,000 for the Waterworks Districts' Water Customer Rebate program in Fiscal Year (FY) 2016-2017.
+In FY 2018-2019, the Cash for Grass Rebate entailed 40 application pre-approvals, totaling \$49,000 paid.
+The high-efficiency appliance/device rebates provided \$3,900 in rebates.
+The County allocated \$300,000 for in FY 2020-2021.
+The Cash for Grass Rebate program through FY 2020-2021 had 26 application pre-approvals totaling \$58,000.